The stakes could not be higher for Apple.

 So ubiquitous has Apple's marketing of the product been over the past six months, with tens of thousands of articles written and millions of internet hits, that six out of 10 Americans surveyed said they knew it was coming (compare that with the two out of 10 Americans who can locate Israel on a map).

 Steven Levy, author of the history of the iPod, The Perfect Thing, says Mr Jobs's reputation hangs on the next few months.
-"He is the face of the iPhone.
-He has been out there pushing it in a way that he has never done with any other product."

 Part of its potential attraction is that it pulls functions performed by many different gadgets together into one neat package.